zhumo/fema_disasters/README.md

 * Create a rescaling legend which gives more context as the circles scale up and down
 * Allow for filtering by year in addition to type.
   * Dates are provided in mm/dd/yy format.
 Need to parse this.
+* Need to make circles not leak over into another state.
+(See NJ)